plotly/dash-labs/docs/DOCUMENTATION.md

 if __name__ == "__main__":
     app.run_server()
 ```

+## Component labels
+When a template is populated using `@app.callback`, the label string for a component can be overridden using the `label` keyword argument to `dx.Input`/`dx.State`/`dx.Output`.
+See the "Button to click" label added above.

 ## Default output
 When a template is provided, and no output is provided, the template will provide a default output container for the result of the function (usually an `html.Div` component).